samlawski/flask-postgres-heroku-demo/README.md

 **1) Tell it how to run the server**

-Run `echo web: gunicorn app:app > Procfile`

-This will create a file in your project directory called Procfile.
-You can check it out.
+Create a file in your project folder called `Procfile`.

+Add the following line to it: `web: gunicorn app:app`

+That's it.
 This file tells Heroku to use [gunicorn](https://gunicorn.org/) (the package we installed earlier) as a web server for our application.

 **2) Set up our Postgres database on Heroku**